-Italy is overwhelmingly beautiful and full of wonderful as well as tragic reminders of its remarkable fame.
-Tens of millions of people visit Italy each year to eat the food, walk beneath shadows cast by masterpieces of art and architecture and trace the steps of Peter and Paul on pilgrimage.
+Italy is overwhelmingly beautiful and full of wonderful reminders of its remarkable fame.
+Tens of millions of people visit Italy each year to eat the food, converse with masterpieces of art and architecture, and trace the steps of Peter and Paul on pilgrimage.
 It is one of the greatest countries in the world to visit precisely because of the vast scope and unparalleled scale of its epic history.

-Our lecture halls are the piazzas of Rome, our auditoriums are the perfect geometric spaces of Florence and our devotional life is formed in places such as the olive groves of Assisi, beneath brilliant mosaics which shine no less today than a thousand years before. . . and yet most deeply in the shared trust of our purpose for being together as one.
-These and so many other places are where the Orvieto Program unfolds, in-situ, where we address the present and the future with empathy and compassion.
-Because at heart, this opportunity is about complete participation and the risks essential to overcoming boundaries.
+Our lecture halls are the piazzas of Rome, our auditoriums are the perfect geometric spaces of Florence and our devotional life is formed in places such as the olive groves of Assisi and beneath brilliant mosaics which shine no less today than a thousand years before.
+These and so many other places are where the Orvieto Program unfolds, in-situ, to understand the present and the future with empathy and compassion.